-This course provides students with an overview of developmentally appropriate literature focusing on cultural perspectives and universal themes found in fiction and information text.
-Through class and individual projects, students explore children's literature as well as create and evaluate integrated lessons.
-Ten hours of field experience and documentation of PRAXIS I registration and score is required.
-Prerequisites: EDC 120 and (ENG 122 or ENG 130)
+This course provides an overview of developmentally appropriate literature focusing on cultural perspectives and universal themes found in fiction and information text.
+Through class and individual projects, students explore children's literature, as well as create and evaluate integrated lessons.
+Field experience/observation hours are a course requirement.
+Service learning hours and documentation of PRAXIS I scores are required.
+Prerequisites: (ENG 122 or ENG 130) and EDC 120